WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/20190416HardwareWalletTestingGuide.md

 ## Step 4: Report Results

 Report results on GitHub or Reddit.
-On GitHub by commenting under this pull request: https://github.com/zkSNACKs/WalletWasabi/pull/1341 On Reddit by commenting...
+On GitHub by commenting under this pull request: https://github.com/zkSNACKs/WalletWasabi/pull/1341
+On Reddit by commenting under this thread: https://old.reddit.com/r/WasabiWallet/comments/bdyz84/wasabi_wallet_hardware_wallet_integration_testing/

 Please include your OS version and your hardware wallet type.